 Urban and regional planning lies at the heart of the major challenges that face existing and future generations.
 Decisions that are taken today can have a major impact on what happens to our towns and cities in the future, so it is important that we get those decisions right.
 Only by having an in-depth understanding of the way our towns and cities work can we hope to make informed decisions about the future of the built environment.

-This unique degree course attempts to build this understanding by drawing on the academic strengths of one of the largest Business Schools in the UK, and the research and international reputation of the Centre for Urban and Regional Studies (CURS) that is located in the School of Geography, Earth and Environmental Science at the University of Birmingham.
+This unique degree course builds this understanding by drawing on the academic strengths of one of the largest and most prestigious Geography departments in the UK, and the research and international reputation of the Centre for Urban and Regional Studies (CURS) here at Birmingham.
 Based in the great planning laboratory that is Birmingham, you will be able to exploit fully the huge wealth of case study material available on your doorstep whilst interpreting these experiences in an international context.
-This will hopefully bring to life the issues you are studying and set them in a real world context.
+This will bring to life the issues you are studying and set them in a real world context.

 The programme has been specifically designed to enable you to develop a sound understanding of the challenges facing our towns and cities and how we deal with these.

 If you are interested in urban issues - particularly why cities develop and change - a degree in Planning will be right up your street.
 And where better to study important issues such as housing, transport, urban planning, property development, sustainability, conservation and business than in a city with a rich industrial heritage that has undergone rapid and dramatic transformation over the past two decades - and remains a work-in-progress?

 This degree programme will equip you with the necessary knowledge and skills to make a difference to how we live today and in the future.